avrae/avrae/tests/README.md

 the Automation Engine.
 Generally, these are added by writing more official automation, rather than gamedata tests.

 As these tests operate on non-SRD data, care must be taken not to expose the underlying data in the tests.
-For PRs opened by outside contributors, a project maintainer must approve the gamedata test workflow by commenting on the PR with any message containing `[ci approve gamedata]`.
+For PRs opened by outside contributors, a project maintainer must approve the gamedata test workflow by adding the `ci: approve` label to the PR.
+Maintainers may need to remove and re-add the label to rerun the PR after PR updates.

 ### Fixtures